 Singapore Breast Surgeon, Dr Chong Chee Keong set up Maven Surgery in 2016.
 He graduated in 1993 from National University of Singapore, started specialist training in 1995.READ MORE

 Breast cancer is one of the most prevalent types of cancer among women.
-Many reported cases of patients consulting breast cancer specialists in Singapore are older women aged 40 and above.
+Many reported cases of patients consulting Singapore breast cancer surgeon are older women aged 40 and above.
 Breast cancer starts when some breast cells start growing abnormally.
 They also divide more rapidly than healthy cells do, due to a disruptive cycle in the normal division of cells in the breast.
 The abnormal reproduction then results in the formation of a lump or a mass.

 There are many factors why breast cancer occurs predominantly and so commonly in women.
 Some of these crucial factors include menopause, monthly menstrual cycles and genetics.

 Here are some of the causes and risks:

 The most common symptom of breast cancer is the formation of a lump in the breast, but symptoms vary in many cases.
 It was reported that only one in 10 lumps is diagnosed as malignant.
 Proper consultation with a Singapore breast surgeon is the best way to help detect early signs of breast cancer.

 Here are some of the common symptoms of breast cancer:

 A variety of non-surgical procedures can detect the onset of breast cancer.
 Some of these procedures can help evaluate the extent and nature of the lump growing on the breast.
 Ideally, one should consult a Singapore breast surgeon for proper diagnosis, and, in the face of abnormal results, to determine if breast cancer surgery is needed.